Avocarrot/hiring/product-manager/assignment.md

 - They are comfortable with numbers.
 - They demand as much flexibility as possible when it comes to slicing and dicing their numbers.
-- The main metrics our advertisers are interested in are Spend, click-through-rate (CTR) and number of Installs.
+- The main metrics our advertisers are interested in are Spend, CTR and number of Installs.
 - The main dimensions/splits our advertisers are interested in when they are looking at their metrics are Country, Time and Campaign Id.

+The most common reports our advertisers need are:

+- The total amount spent last month for all of their campaigns
+- Best and worst performing campaigns in terms of number of Installs for the current month
+- A breakdown of Spend per country for this year
+- A breakdown of Installs per campaign for the last 7 days

 # Tasks